School of English

 Help and support are always available – please get in touch if you are unsure about anything relating to your course, support, or general university life.

 The first port of call for most students is the Student Information Service.
-You can contact the service by email firstname.lastname@example.org, by telephone 0800 915 0402 (or +44 (0)113 343 7000 from outside the UK), or visit a Student Information Point at various locations across the campus.
+You can email the Student Information Service at email@example.com, or telephone the Student Information Service on 0800 915 0402.
+If you are outside of the UK, you can telephone the Student Information Service on +44 (0)113 343 7000.
+You can also visit a Student Information Point at various locations across the campus.

-For queries specific to your degree programme the School of English Student Education Service team can be contacted via email@example.com.
+For queries specific to your degree programme the School of English, email the Student Education Service via firstname.lastname@example.org

-BA English Literature and Theatre Studies: Dr Mark Taylor-Batty (firstname.lastname@example.org)
+BA English Literature and Theatre Studies: Dr Mark Taylor-Batty (Email Dr Mark Taylor-Batty at email@example.com)

-BA Joint Honours with English: Dr Brett Greatley-Hirsch (email@example.com)
+BA Joint Honours with English: Dr Brett Greatley-Hirsch (Email Dr Brett Greatley-Hirsch at firstname.lastname@example.org)

-The School has a dedicated Student Support officer, Rosie Stoker (firstname.lastname@example.org).
+The School has a dedicated Student Support officer, Elizaveta Vasserman (EnglishStudentSupport@leeds.ac.uk).

 How will I have a say on my programme and School?